Upturn unsubscribed user

 About Motley Fool Capital Efficiency 100 Index ETF

-The index is a proprietary, rules-based index designed to track the performance of the highest scoring stocks of U.S. companies, measured by a company"s capital efficiency, that have been recommended by TMF"s analysts and newsletters, and that also meet certain liquidity requirements.
-Under normal circumstances, at least 80% of the fund"s total assets (exclusive of any collateral held from securities lending) will be invested in the component securities of the index.
+The index was established by TMF in 2021 and is a proprietary, rules-based index designed to track the performance of the highest scoring stocks of U.S. companies, measured by a company"s capital efficiency, that have been recommended by TMF"s analysts and newsletters, and that also meet certain liquidity requirements.
+Under normal circumstances, at least 80% of the fund"s total assets will be invested in the component securities of the index.
 It is non-diversified.